goretkin/FixArgs.jl/docs/src/index.md

 In our type, however, they can be distinguished by the role they play with respect to the `/` function.

 ## Fixed-Point Numbers and "static" arguments
+Replacing `Rational` may be silly, but it leads to an additional generalization of our type.
 A fixed-point number is just a rational number with a specified denominator.
 If we have a large array of fixed-point numbers with the same denominator, we certainly do not want to store the denominator repeatedly.